Rigid Invariant Sliced Wasserstein via Independent Embeddings: Methodology

 The RISWIE distance defined below can be seen as the minimum cost axis and relative sign pairing across all $2^k k!$ pairings, where the cost is defined as the Wasserstein distance between the distributions embedded on those axes.
+We will denote it as $D$ throughout the paper.

 \begin{definition}[RISWIE Distance] Let $\mu, \nu$ be centered probability measures on $\mathbb{R}^{d_1}$ and $\mathbb{R}^{d_2}$, respectively.
 Let $\phi:=(\phi_1, \dots, \phi_k) : \mathbb{R}^{d_1} \to \mathbb{R}^k$ and $\psi:=(\psi_1, \dots, \psi_k) : \mathbb{R}^{d_2} \to \mathbb{R}^k$ be fixed embedding functions.
 Let $\mathcal{O}_k^\pm$ denote the group of signed permutation matrices of size $k \times k$.
 For $R \in \mathcal{O}_k^\pm$, define $(R \psi)_j := \varepsilon_j \psi_{\pi(j)}$, where $R$ corresponds to a signed permutation $(\pi, \varepsilon)$.